-The accused student will be informed in writing of the alleged infraction and of the place and time of the hearing.
-Members of the AIB will meet with the student, the department chair, the instructor, and the student's faculty advisor or another faculty member of the student's choice.
+Members of the AIB will meet with the student, the department chair, the instructor, and the student's faculty advisor or another faculty or staff member of the student's choice.
+The AIB hearing (but not deliberations) will be recorded with an audio recording device by the chair, and the media (tape or CD) will be sent to the Office of the Associate Provost.
+The primary purpose of this audio recording is to maintain a complete and accurate record of the hearing, especially for clarifying details in the event of an appeal.
+If an appeal is filed, the audio recording will be destroyed after the final decision by the provost.
+When no appeal is filed, the audio recording will be destroyed one week after notification of the AIB decision.
 The department chair and the instructor will answer questions asked by members of the AIB; they are not to conduct an examination of the student.
 The role of the advisor is to ask clarifying questions and to advise the student, not to present a defense.
 It is the student's obligation to present his or her own response.
+Although the conduct of the hearing will not be controlled by a set of formal rules of evidence or procedure, a finding of guilt must be established by a preponderance of the evidence.
+The hearing will be closed to anyone not listed above, and neither the student nor the College may be represented by legal counsel at the proceedings.